What it does

 UX highlights

-- Source transparency: Every answer is backed by an accessible list of sources, building credibility and allowing for further reading.
+- Source Transparency: Every AI-generated answer is backed by a list of clickable sources (02:08), promoting accuracy and user confidence.

 Monetization & growth